-• The class teachers lead the SEND process for the pupils in their class as they are the professionals working with the pupils and parents everyday.
-It is Mrs Stopps' role to support them in this and to provide support signposting staff to ideas, resources and other professionals who might help this further.
+The class teachers lead the SEND process for the pupils in their class as they are the professionals working with the pupils and parents everyday.
+It is Miss Turnbull / Mrs Holland's role to support them in this and to provide support signposting staff to ideas, resources and other professionals who might help this further.